octobercms/docs/2.x/services/mail.md

 Mail messages can be sent in October using either mail views or mail templates.
 A mail view is supplied by the application or plugin in the file system in the **/views** directory.
 Whereas a mail template is managed using the back-end interface via *System > Mail templates*.
 All mail messages support using Twig for markup.

-Optionally, mail views can be [registered in the Plugin registration file](#registering-mail-layouts-templates-partials) with the `registerMailTemplates` method.
+Optionally, mail views can be [registered in the Plugin registration file](#oc-registering-mail-layouts-templates-partials) with the `registerMailTemplates` method.
 This will automatically generate a mail template and allows them to be customized using the back-end interface.

+<a id="oc-mail-views"></a>
 ### Mail Views

 Mail views reside in the file system and the code used represents the path to the view file.
 For example sending mail with the code **author.plugin::mail.message** would use the content in following file: